Corrective Diffusion Language Models: Code Revision Benchmark (CRB)

 \section{Code Revision Benchmark (CRB)}

-Both autoregressive and diffusion language models are commonly evaluated through prefix-based completion~\citep{nie2025largelanguagediffusionmodels, song2025seeddiffusionlargescalediffusion, ni2025trainingoptimallargediffusion}, which does not assess their ability to localize and correct errors in a complete input sequence.
+Both AR models and DLMs are commonly evaluated through prefix-based completion~\citep{nie2025largelanguagediffusionmodels, song2025seeddiffusionlargescalediffusion, ni2025trainingoptimallargediffusion}, which does not assess their ability to localize and correct errors in a complete input sequence.
 A systematic evaluation of refinement behavior instead requires controlled variation of error types, fine-grained control over corruption severity, and deterministic verification of correctness.
 Code provides an ideal testbed for such evaluation, as program behavior is executable and correctness can be checked deterministically.
-Building on widely used code-generation benchmarks, including HumanEval~\citep{chen2021evaluatinglargelanguagemodels} and MBPP~\citep{austin2021mbpp} and their extended variants HumanEval+ and MBPP+~\citep{NEURIPS2023_43e9d647}, we introduce the \emph{Code Revision Benchmark (CRB)}.
+Building on widely used code-generation benchmarks, including HumanEval~\citep{chen2021evaluatinglargelanguagemodels} and MBPP~\citep{austin2021mbpp} and their extended variants HumanEval+ and MBPP+~\citep{liu2023humanevalplus}, we introduce the \emph{Code Revision Benchmark (CRB)}.
 CRB leverages these established datasets while introducing controlled, localized corruptions to enable systematic analysis of error localization and iterative, in-place correction.